GetAssuredDev/GetAssured-Business/_pages/about.md

       content: Technology is the backbone of our solution, but our team of professionals is laser-focused on delivering value beyond our customers’ expectations.
     - title: Innovation
       content: We are reimagining employee benefits with the aim of delivering greater value at lower costs.
+  - id: whatItMeans
+    class: primary white-text
+    title: What It Means For You
+    points:
+    - title: ​What It Means For You
+      content: Whether you a SME, MNC or operate in the gig economy, we have the solution to help you take care of the people who make your business run like clockwork.
+By helping you take care of your employees, we enable you to do what you do best&nbsp;- &nbsp;grow your business and focus on your customers.
 ---

 {:.title}